mmhqs/study-react/docs/01_Intro.md

 - A component is a function.
 - We can render components inside components.
 - Everything that's inside {} are Javascript variables.
+- React components have props (or properties) that are inputed as parameters.
+Example: property "title".